Rental Car Accident NC: Who Pays, Loss of Use & Total Loss (2026)

 What should I do at the scene of a rental car accident in NC?

 Follow the same steps as any other accident: ensure safety, call 911 if there are injuries, document the scene with photos, exchange information with the other driver, and get witness contact information.
-Additionally, notify the rental car company as soon as possible.
+Additionally, notify the rental car company as soon as possible — Enterprise, Hertz, and Avis all require immediate reporting and failure to do so can void your contractual coverage protections.
 Most rental agreements require immediate notification of any accident.

 Can the rental car company charge me for diminished value?